Jrobles70/SkyTouch-Do-Not-Rent/README.txt

 -------------------------------
 The only way to add names to the list right now is to manually enter into the code.
-This may seem like an intimidating task if you have never dealed with code before but I promise it is very simple if you follow these steps.
+This may seem like an intimidating task if you have never dealt with code before but I promise it is very simple if you follow these steps.

 --Windows 10--
 1. We want to open the file in Notepad.
 If it does not do this automatically then right click "content" and select "open with" if Notepad is still not listed on that list click "choose another app".
-From there you may have to scrolldown and click more apps to find it.
+From there you may have to scroll down and click more apps to find it.

 2. Once you have opened the app in Notepad we can add the names.
 For simplicity